changeworld/azure-docs.pl-pl/articles/iot-edge/how-to-update-iot-edge.md

 ---
-title: Aktualizacja wersji usługi IoT Edge na urządzeniach — usługi Azure IoT Edge | Dokumentacja firmy Microsoft
+title: Update IoT Edge version on devices - Azure IoT Edge | Microsoft Docs
-description: Jak zaktualizować urządzeń usługi IoT Edge, aby uruchamiać najnowsze wersje demona zabezpieczeń i środowisko uruchomieniowe usługi IoT Edge
+description: How to update IoT Edge devices to run the latest versions of the security daemon and the IoT Edge runtime
 keywords: ''
 author: kgremban
 manager: philmea